marlonecobos/rangemap/README.md

 ### Species ranges and environmental factors

-#### Species ranges on environmental factor maps
+#### Species ranges on layers of environmental variables

-The *ranges\_emaps* function represents one or more ranges of the same species on various maps of environmental factors (e.g. climatic variables) to detect implications of using one or other type of range regarding the environmental conditions in the area.
-Figures can be saved using some of the function arguments.
+The *ranges\_emaps* function represents one or more ranges of the same species on various maps of environmental factors (e.g. climatic variables) to detect implications of using distinct types of ranges when looking at environmental conditions in the area.
+Figures can be saved using some of the function’s arguments.

 The function’s help can be consulted using the following line of code: